Michelle Yeoh wins best actress award, making Oscar history - KESQ

 Yeoh appeared a lock after winning seemingly every award everywhere, including the Golden Globe and Screen Actors Guild award, for her nuanced portrayal of Evelyn, an immigrant Chinese wife, mother and laundromat operator bracing for a tax audit.

-Her win was one of seven Oscars for “Everything Everywhere All at Once,” including best picture and editing.
-Jamie Lee Curtis and Ke Huy Quan also won best supporting actor Oscars.
-Daniel Kwan and Daniel Scheinert won for best directors and original screenplay.
+Jamie Lee Curtis and Ke Huy Quan from the film also won best supporting actor Oscars.
+Daniel Kwan and Daniel Scheinert won for best directors and original screenplay for “Everything Everywhere All at Once” and it took home best picture as well.

 Yeoh got her start in the kung fu cinema world but rose to stardom in 1992 as Jackie Chan’s co-star in “Supercop.”
 American audiences got to know her even better over the next decade with hits like “Tomorrow Never Dies” and Ang Lee’s “Crouching Tiger Hidden Dragon.”